 The concept of one person companies is a subtle combination of sole proprietorship firms and private companies having separate legal existence.
 OPCs were introduced as a type of private companies to allow solo business owners the chance to scale their business model.
 Getting One person company registration in India is easy and hassle free these days.
 You can do so from the comfort of your home.
 Hopweer, before you move ahead with opening a business, it is vital you have basic knowledge of the opc registration process.
 This article covers all aspects of the one person company registration process along with its key characteristics.

 What is One Person Company?

-As per the Companies Act, 2013 levies a limitation on turnover and capital introduced in an OPC.
+KeyNote: The Act levies a limitation on the capital and turnover of One Person Company registration process.
 When the capital or turnover exceeds Rs.
-50 lakhs or Rs 2 crore respectively during the applicable period, then a company ceases to enjoy the status of an OPC and the same shall be converted into Private Limited Company.
+50 lakhs or Rs 2 crore respectively during the applicable period, then a company ceases to enjoy the status of an OPC.

 Any person who is born and is a resident of India or has lived in India for at least 182 days can form one person company.

 Also Read: Documents required for OPC registration

 One Person Company (OPC) Registration Process